 As a priority, organisations should roll out MFA among high-ranking staff or administrators with elevated privileges.

 These accounts, along with those of the finance team and executives, are the most sought after by cybercriminals as they provide the best launchpad for resetting and granting additional access to other cloud applications and initiating secondary attacks on suppliers, customers or colleagues.

 Organisations should not fall into the trap of thinking that these high-target individuals are any more responsible with their passwords than the average employee is.
 In our survey, even 22% of cyber security professionals confessed to using work credentials for personal accounts, and they should know better.

 While MFA adoption has been on the rise for some time, the step towards cloud environments is pushing more advanced contextual authentication to the forefront.

 In fact, with employees working from home, a combination of identity and context has now effectively become the new perimeter for many organisations, as the traditional enterprise firewall becomes less relevant.

 Because of the more fluid nature of the perimeter, user and entity behaviour analytics become increasingly important to identify patterns outside of normal and spot potentially harmful activity.

 Context-aware or adaptive MFA allows organisations to interrogate the context of the login to challenge users based on unusual behaviour and reduce user friction.
 If the login is requested from a strange location, time, day or device the authentication solution will pick this up and ensure further verification before allowing access.

-Download our report – Empowering the People – to find out more about how you can prevent ATO and the other critical security challenges facing security teams during these challenging times.
+Download our report – Empowering the People – to find out more about how you can prevent account takeover and the other critical security challenges facing cyber security teams during these challenging times.